cozy/cozy-stack/docs/sharing-design.md

 * An identifier (the same for all members of the sharing)
 * A list of `members`.
 The first one is the owner.
-For each member, we have the URL of the cozy, a public name, an email, a status and some credentials to authorize the transfer of data between the owner and the recipients
+For each member, we have the URL of the cozy, a contact name, a public name, an email, a status and some credentials to authorize the transfer of data between the owner and the recipients
 * A `description` (one sentence that will help people understand what is shared and why)
 - a flag `active` that says if the sharing is currently active for at least